 "Life has always seemed to me like a plant that lives on its rhizome.
 Its true life is invisible, hidden in the rhizome.
 The part that appears above the ground lasts only a single summer.
 Then it withers away–an ephemeral apparition.
 When we think of the unending growth and decay of life and civilizations, we cannot escape the impression of absolute nullity.
 Yet I have never lost the sense of something that lives and endures beneath the eternal flux.
 What we see is blossom, which passes.
 The rhizome remains." - Carl Jung

-Nature is the primary motif in my artwork.
-I like the simple everyday things that people tend to neglect - sticks, leaves, plants - although these things are not really so simple and have a complex living structure and story of their own.
+I like the simple everyday things that people tend to neglect, or just walk on - sticks, leaves, plants - although these things are not really so simple and have a complex living structure and story of their own.

 And, I'm an unapologetic treehugger.
 My family loves to walk in forests and there we feel our strongest bonds - tangled yet simple.
 I worry about desforestation, and in my own way, seek to preserve the woods.